 Software that isn’t fit for purpose

 If you want to manage payroll effectively, you need access to an up-to-date software package.
-The right software will enable you to update the system with changes quickly and simply and enable you to produce a suite of reports to ensure you can run your payroll each month.
-For example, pre-payroll validation reports, pension reports, full pay run reports, payslip summaries, monthly final payroll reports and BACS reports.
+The right software will enable you to update the system with changes quickly and simply and enable you to produce a suite of reports to assist in payroll validation and uploading to your finance system, for example, pre-payroll validation reports, pension reports, full pay-run reports, payslip summaries, monthly final payroll reports and BACS reports.
 It is worth noting that a software package capable of delivering the required accuracy can be a significant expense, resulting in a financial burden, especially for smaller schools/academies.

 Inefficient backup systems

-If your backup systems are inadequate, you run the risk of losing data.
-Combine the rise of cybercrime with the legacy equipment often found in schools and academies, and it's not surprising that running payroll becomes an issue if systems go down.
-Remember, data losses are incredibly expensive and can even lead to legal action.
+If your back-up systems are inadequate you run the risk of losing data; combine this with the rise of cyber-crime and it's not surprising that if systems fail this will be extremely disruptive to payroll.
+Remember also that data losses are incredibly expensive and can even lead to legal action.

 To avoid these payroll pitfalls, outsource to an expert provider